ocaml-gospel/gospel/docs/docs/language/locations.md

 sidebar_position: 1
 ---

-# Specification locations
+# Specification Locations

-## General conventions
+## General Conventions

 Gospel annotations are written in interface files (`.mli`).

 We use [OCaml
 attributes](https://caml.inria.fr/pub/docs/manual-ocaml/attributes.html) with
-the identifier `gospel` to bear the Gospel specifications in their payload, as
+the identifier `gospel` to bear the Gospel specifications in their payload as
 strings: `[@@gospel "<spec>"]` and `[@@@gospel "<spec>"]`.

-### Floating attributes
+### Floating Attributes

-[Ghost and logical declarations](logical.md) must lie in floating attributes, inside module signatures:
+[Ghost and logical declarations](logical.md) must lie in floating attributes located inside module signatures:

 ```ocaml